-Source: ZENworks; Preboot Services and Imaging; ZENworks Third-Party Imaging.

-Explanation: An error message is displayed if Ghost imaging fails when it is performed through the ZENworks Third-Party Imaging utility.

-Action: For detail information about the issue, refer to

-\windows\system32\ghosterr.txt and take the appropriate action.
+- Source: ZENworks; Preboot Services and Imaging; ZENworks Third-Party Imaging. - Explanation: An error message is displayed if Ghost imaging fails when it is performed through the ZENworks Third-Party Imaging utility. - Action: For detail information about the issue, refer to \windows\system32\ghosterr.txt and take the appropriate action.

 Unable to connect to Preboot Server.
-The Product license might have expired operations.
+The Product license might have expired

-Explanation: The error message is displayed while using PXE boot to perform imaging used to provide the boot filename and the TFTP server's IP address.
+- Explanation: The error message is displayed while using PXE boot to perform imaging operations. - Possible Cause: The bootp parameters, which are not compatible with ZENworks imaging, are used to provide the boot filename and the TFTP server's IP address. - Action: While using PXE boot to perform imaging operations, use the novell-proxydhcp service.